Untouchable (novel)

 Untouchable is a novel by Mulk Raj Anand published in 1935.
 The novel established Anand as one of India's leading English authors.
-The book was inspired by his aunt's experience when she had a meal with a Muslim woman and was treated as an outcast by her family.
+The book was inspired by his aunt's experience of being ostracized for sharing a meal with a Muslim woman.
 The plot of this book, Anand's first, revolves around the argument for eradicating the caste system.
 It depicts a day in the life of Bakha, a young "sweeper", who is "untouchable" due to his work of cleaning latrines.

 Publication history

 The book was first published in 1935.
 Later editions carried a foreword written by E. M. Forster.
-In 2004, a commemorative edition including this book was launched by Indian then Prime Minister Manmohan Singh.
+In 2004, a commemorative edition including this book was launched by then Indian Prime Minister Manmohan Singh.